Diamond Dealer — Mobridge, SD Since 1941

 Why is the cash offer so different from my insurance appraisal?

-Insurance appraisals are replacement value estimates — typically written at retail replacement cost, which is often 2–4 times higher than what a diamond sells for on the secondary market.
-A cash offer is based on real resale value, what the diamond and metal are actually worth in the current market.
-We explain the difference clearly before you decide.
+Because they measure two completely different things.
+An insurance appraisal is a replacement value estimate, written at retail replacement cost so your policy would cover buying a comparable piece new, often 2 to 4 times higher than what a diamond sells for on the secondary market.
+A cash offer is based on real resale value: what the diamond and metal are actually worth in the current market.
+No buyer anywhere pays appraisal value.
+We explain the difference clearly at the counter before you decide anything.

 What should I bring when selling diamond jewelry?

 Bring the ring, loose diamond, or jewelry piece as-is.
-Also helpful: any GIA grading report or lab certificate, insurance appraisals or receipts, original box or brand paperwork, loose stones or broken parts from the same piece, and a valid government-issued photo ID — required for any sale or pawn transaction.
+Also helpful: any GIA or IGI grading report, insurance appraisals or receipts, original box or brand paperwork, loose stones or broken parts from the same piece, and a valid government-issued photo ID, which is required for any sale or pawn transaction.
 Nothing else is required.
 The item itself is what matters most.

 Can I text photos before driving to Larsen's?